 So what does this mean for you and your garden?
 Let’s take a look at the different types of sunlight and the effects they could have on the tomatoes.

 Partial sun is similar to partial shade (which we’ll talk about in a minute), though they do have differences.
 Plants that require partial sun will tolerate more lighting than their counterparts but still require some shade.
 Locations with morning or evening shade can be ideal for these plants.
-If a tomato is in a partial sun location, it will still do all right.
+If a tomato is in a location with partial sun, it will still do all right.
 You’ll have good growth and a viable harvest, but you may notice that some stems are uneven or the plant isn’t growing to its projected height.

-Right off the bat, tomatoes in gardens will thrive more easily than those in containers; however, as long as you start with proper sunlight, you’ll have no trouble attempting to grow tomatoes in both garden beds or porch pots.
+Right off the bat, tomatoes in gardens will thrive more easily than those in containers; however, as long as you start with proper sunlight, you’ll have no trouble attempting to grow tomatoes in both garden beds and porch pots.
 The second biggest factor (once the first condition is met) will be the water.
 Tomatoes need a lot of water to thrive.
 They don’t like to be soggy, but they also don’t like to dry out.

 With proper, diligent care, you should be able to enjoy a fruitful, bountiful harvest from your tomato plants.
+Just be sure to keep these care tips in mind and especially pay attention to how much light they’re receiving.